 “The very last thing I said to her was: ‘I love you.
-Be safe,’ ” Shannan Gilbert’s mother, Mari Gilbert, said.
+Be safe,’ ” Shannan Gilbert’s mother, the late Mari Gilbert, said.
 “And, she said, ‘I am always safe, Mommy.’
 And that was the last time we talked.”

 Shannan Gilbert, who worked as a prostitute, was summoned via a Craigslist ad to the Oak Beach home of Joseph Brewer where she made a frantic early-morning 911 call, police say.

 She then pounded on the door of Dr. C. Peter Hackett, the last person known to have seen Gilbert, 24, alive before she apparently ran into the nearby marsh on May 1, 2010 and vanished.

 Neither Hackett nor Brewer are suspects in the Gilbert case.

 Under mounting pressure from Gilbert’s family, the Jersey City woman’s disappearance launched the search that uncovered 10 sets of human remains between December 2010 and April 2011.

 “I believe that Shannan had a destiny and God used her as a vessel to sacrifice her life so that others can be found,” Mari Gilbert said.

 It was announced on Dec.
 13, 2011 — a year to the day after the discovery of three sets of remains at Gilgo Beach — that Shannan Gilbert’s body had been found.